Updated: June 23, 2025- 10 min read

 Product Management.
 The product team defines the vision, strategy, and roadmap, ensuring the product meets customer needs.

 Design (UX/UI).
-They create intuitive and engaging interfaces that enhance usability and customer satisfaction.
+They create intuitive and engaging product designs that enhance usability and customer satisfaction.

 Customer Support.
 They provide assistance, gather customer feedback, and address issues, directly influencing user satisfaction.